-Ayala Serfaty was born in Tel Aviv, in 1962.
+Serfaty was born in Tel Aviv, in 1962.
 She studied Fine Arts at the Bezalel Academy of Art and Design in Jerusalem, and after graduating from the Middlesex Polytechnic in London, she settled in Tel Aviv, where she has lived and worked ever since.
 In 1996 she co-founded Aqua Creations Lighting and Furniture Atelier, acting as the atelier’s designer and creative director, until establishing her own art studio.
-For over twenty years Serfaty has exhibited in museums and galleries worldwide.
-Her solo shows were held at the Tel Aviv Museum of Art, and Sculpture Museum Beelden Aan Zee, Den Haag.
-She participated in group shows in such museums as London Design Museum, Herzliya Museum of Contemporary Art, Cooper Hewitt Museum, Staatliches Museum für Kunst und Design in Nuremberg, Museum für Kunst und Gewerbe in Hamburg, and Centre Georges Pompidou in Paris, just to name a few.
+For over thirty years AYALA has exhibited in museums and galleries worldwide.
+She has had solo shows at the Tel Aviv Museum of Art, and the Sculpture Museum Beelden Aan Zee, Den Haag, and has participated in group shows at the London Design Museum, Herzliya Museum of Contemporary Art, Cooper Hewitt Museum, Staatliches Museum für Kunst und Design in Nuremberg, Museum für Kunst und Gewerbe in Hamburg, and Centre Georges Pompidou in Paris, just to name a few.

-1984 Fine Arts, Bezalel Academy of Art and Design, Jerusalem; 1987 - Fine Arts, Middlesex Polytechnic, London
+1984 - Fine Arts, Bezalel Academy of Art and Design, Jerusalem; 1987 - Fine Arts, Middlesex Polytechnic, London

 Listed Solo Exhibitions